 Made from old railway sleepers painstakingly refinished, the bar is a monumental centrepiece for this modern and minimalistic fit out that stretches from an airy beer garden at the front to a set of inviting booths down the back.
 But, when you’re dealing with a team that doesn’t muck around when it comes to good booze, you know the bar is the focal point for good reason.

-Here, you will find 24 taps of wine, cider and primarily beer, surrounded by shelves stocking the best of local and international spirits.
-Lagavulin, Glenlivet and friends are joined by mezcals, cachaça and local offerings by the likes of Starward, Melbourne Moonshine, Four Pillars Gin and more.
+Here, you will find 30 taps of wine, cider and primarily beer, surrounded by shelves stocking the best of local and international spirits.
+There are more than 300 distilled drops on the back bar, with Lagavulin, Glenlivet and friends joined by mezcals, cachaça and local offerings by Australia's impressive and ever-growing number of distilleries.

 So, with such a stellar tap list and clear attention to detail, who is behind such a well delivered and cohesive venue?
 Surely some stalwarts of Melbourne hospitality who have seen it all?